OpenRefine/OpenRefine/docs/docs/manual/columnediting.md

 This service is more useful when getting metadata files instead of HTML files, but you may wish to work with a page’s entire HTML contents and then parse out information from that.
 Be cautioned that the fetching process can take quite some time and that servers may not want to fulfill hundreds or thousands of page requests in seconds.

 Fetching allows you to set a “throttle delay” which determines the amount of time between requests.
 The default is 5 seconds per row in your dataset (5000 milliseconds), so you can estimate how long it will take to work through the entire column using that number.
-We recommend leaving this value at 1000 or greater.
+We recommend starting with 1000 milliseconds.

 ![A screenshot of the settings window for fetching URLs.](/img/fetchingURLs.png)